fedepaol/fedepaol.github.io/source/_posts/2017-04-16-android-okhttp-and-websockets.markdown

 ### Establishing the connection
 Establishing the connection is pretty straightforward.
-You declare the OkHttp client:
+You declare the OkHttp client as always:

 ```java